Speech-Language Pathologists and Audiologists

 Military Service Members, Veterans, and Spouses - For more information about obtaining a TDLR license or renewing a TDLR license that expired while serving on active duty, please go to the Military Outreach home page.

-The Speech-Language Pathologists and Audiologists Advisory Board met February 24 in Austin.
-The agenda is available online.
+The Speech-Language Pathologists and Audiologists Advisory Board met June 30 in Austin.
+The agenda and staff report are available online.
 The meeting was archived and is available on TDLR's YouTube channel.

 Sign up to receive Speech-Language Pathologists and Audiologists e-mail updates You will receive notices about rules, the law, fees, examination requirements, meetings and more.
 E-mail updates are the best way for you to stay informed.